20 Best Vegetarian & Vegan Restaurants in San Francisco

 Wildseed is at the forefront of the burgeoning "plant-based cuisine" movement.
 What makes Wildseed unique is its mainstream appeal.
 Gourmet food lovers appreciate the restaurant's globally influenced menu, which utilizes the freshest Northern California produce.
 Since the cuisine depends on what's in season locally, the menu will be updated often.

-Menu options run the gamut from salads and veggie-laden Asian rice bowls to tofu skewers and international specialties, such as paella prepared with faux chorizo sausage.
+Menu options run the gamut from salads and veggie-laden Asian rice bowls to tofu skewers and international specialties, such as lentil "meatballs" with Indian-inspired masala sauce.
 Other highlights include house-made mushroom & spinach burgers and flatbread pizza featuring smoked mozzarella "cheese."

-The desserts are more classic, for instance vegan cheesecake and fresh melon sorbet.
+The desserts are more classic, for instance vegan cheesecake and gelato.
 Not to be missed is the warm chocolate cake!
 It's so light, fluffy, and decadent that it's hard to believe no eggs or butter are used in the recipe; the rich flavor comes from Belgian dark chocolate.

 Telephone: (415) 872-7350